zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 This extra information is required with **DynamicExpression** nodes.
 They must have binding information that can be emitted when compiling.
 The binding information informs the run-time binder how to search for a correct implementation of the node's semantics, given the run-time operands that flow into the operation represented by the ET node.
 ETs use a **CallSiteBinder** as the binding information representation, not **MethodInfo**.
 In fact, the **CallSiteBinder** is also the run-time object used in the DLR's **CallSite**s that manage the fast dynamic dispatch for dynamic operations. **CallSiteBinder** encapsulates both the binding information for the exact semantics of the node and the language that created the node, which governs the binding of the operation at run time.

-Two design issues arise immediately from the choice to use **CallSiteBinders** vs. **MethodInfo**s.
+Two design issues arise immediately from the choice to use **CallSiteBinder**s vs. **MethodInfo**s.
 The first is serializability.
 The ET design supports fully serializable ETs but doesn't enforce that they are always serializable.
 One reason we use the **CallSiteBinder**s in the **DynamicExpression** is that they naturally fit exactly what the binding information is that the ET needs and help in hosted execution scenarios.
 If a language produces an ET as part of a hosting scenario to immediately execute the ET, then the binder can tuck away pointers to live data structures used by the language's engine.
 Languages can still produce ETs with **DynamicExpression**s that are serializable if they need to do so.

 The second design issue is re-using **MethodInfo**s by deriving custom implementations for use with **DynamicExpression** nodes.
 There's a nice consistency in representing the binding information as a **MethodInfo**, looking on at ETs only.
 However, the roles played by the **MethodInfo** are different than the binding information on **DynamicExpression**.
 It is more important to have the dynamic binding information be consistent across ETs, the DLR fast dynamic **CallSite**s, and the DLR interoperability **MetaObject** protocol.
 Not only does **MethodInfo** have many members that would throw exceptions if used for dynamic binding information, it would be awkward to require creating an LCG method so that the **MethodInfo** was invocable. **CallSiteBinder**s are best for detailed semantics capture in **DynamicExpression** nodes, not **MethodInfo**s.